PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter11/Tutorial/README.md

 }
 ```

-Open the `index.html` file in your browser (using a local web server) and check the console to verify that the data has been loaded and parsed correctly, and has the structure shown above.
+Open the `index.html` file in your browser (using a local web server) and check the console to verify that the data has the structure shown above.

+We can now set up the scales.

 ### Step 3: Configuring the scales

-We will now configure the scales to map the data to screen coordinates.
+The scales will map the data to screen coordinates.
 Open the `js/common.js` module to add and export two more objects: `dim` and `app`:

 ```js
 import * as d3 from "https://cdn.skypack.dev/d3@7";